-Alberta is full of secrets, hidden gems, and unique destinations but man, if this is not one of the best we’re not sure what is.
-Located alongside the Red Deer River concealed deep within the grounds of Ya Ha Tinda Ranch and Bighorn Campground, adventure seekers will find the Scalp Creek waterslides, the hottest way to cool off on a warm day.
+Alberta is full of secrets, hidden gems, and unique destinations but very few are as exciting as the Scalp Creek.
+Located on the grounds of Ya Ha Tinda Ranch and Bighorn Campground, adventure seekers will find a natural waterslide and the hottest way to cool off on a warm day.

 Recent Posts: